ait-aecid/logdata-anomaly-miner/SECURITY.md

 * A description of the technical details of the vulnerabilities.
 It is very important to let us know how we can reproduce your findings.
 * An explanation who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
 This will help us evaluate your report quickly, especially if the issue is complex.
 * Whether this vulnerability public or known to third parties.
 If it is, please provide details.
-* Whether we could mention your name in the changelogs
+* Whether we could mention your name in the changelogs.

 Once an issue is reported we use the following disclosure process:

 * When a report is received, we confirm the issue and determine its severity.
 * If we know of specific third-party services or software based on logdata-anomaly-miner that require mitigation before publication, those projects will be notified.
-* Fixes are prepared for the last minor release of the latest major release
+* Fixes are prepared for the last minor release of the latest major release.
-* Patch releases are published for all fixed released versions
+* Patch releases are published for all fixed released versions.